hyperlag/awassignment/README.md

 # Building
-For ease of review, nothing special is require to build the applications from scratch.
+For ease of review, nothing special is required to build the applications from scratch.

 ## Client
-To manually build the Client perform the following command in the project directory:
+To manually build the Client, perform the following command in the project directory:

 `javac src/awassignment/Client.java`